About the USWFA

 USWFA, now located in Boynton Beach, Florida, provides many services and programs and has enlarged its staff.
 We

 are very proud of the amount of work that is generated at the USWFA National Headquarters.

 National & International Renowned Speaker

-health and safety of our participants, including our instructors, is our top priority."
+health, safety, and security of our participants, including our instructors, is our top priority."

 over 50 years, John Spannuth has been a leader and innovator in almost every field